Kramelidk/Kramelidk/README.md

 So...
-I'm Kramel, I can currently code in several languages html, css and I kinda know lua.
+I'm Kramel, I can currently code in several languages html, css, js and I kinda know lua.
-If you ever want to contact me you can do it on discord it's kramel#6969.
+If you ever want to contact me you can on discord it's kramel#7882.